 Since the first quarter of 2020, the flash estimate for the private sector (excluding agriculture and private individuals employees) is based on the "Declarations sociales nominatives" (DSN) received and processed on an early basis by the URSSAFs (social security contribution collection offices), DARES (statistical service of the Ministry of Labour) and INSEE.

-In addition, a forecast is made by INSEE on the employment of private individual employers.
+In addition, for the most recent quarters in the series, a forecast is made by INSEE on the employment of private individual employers.